BastiBernal/BastiBernal/README.md

 ## Bastian Bernal - Computer Science Student
-- 👋 Hi, I’m @BastiBernal and I am a student of **Computer Science** in **University of Concepcion**.
+- 👋 Hello, my name is @BastiBernal and I am a student in **Computer Science** at the **University of Concepcion**.
-- 👀 I'm interested in artificial intelligence, software development, algorithms, and learning something new.
+- 👀 I'm interested in artificial intelligence, software development, algorithms, and acquiring new skills.
-- 🌱 I’m currently learning multiple language codes and improving my skills through personal projects and platform challenges.
+- 🌱 I'm working on personal projects and platform challenges to improve my abilities in several languages.
+### Current programming languages
+- Python, C/C++, Java